arjunj132/ligoogle/README.md

 python3 -m ligoogle
 ```

 Then the ligoogle cli pops up.
-Then type your search term and it should take some time till the JSON results appear.
+Then type your search term and it should take some time till the results appear.

 ## The LiGoogle app